The Trolleybus Museum at Sandtoft

 If you are interested in planning a coach trip or a party visit to the Trolleybus Museum at Sandtoft, details can be found here.

-Dogs, whilst not permitted in the café or the shop (apart from guide and other assistance dogs) are welcome, but should be on a lead and kept under control at all times.
+Dogs, whilst not permitted in the café or the shop (apart from guide and other assistance dogs) are welcome, but should be on a short lead and kept under control at all times.

 Registered Charity Number 514382